-Happy is among the first of several patients who has started regaining strength and mobility on Rehab Services’ newest piece of equipment, the AlterG antigravity treadmill.
+Happy is among the first of several patients who has started regaining strength and mobility on Rehab Services’ newest piece of equipment, the antigravity treadmill.

 The treadmill, which was installed at the Hatfield location in July, uses “NASA developed” air pressure to unweight or lift a patient.
-Physical Therapist Steven Markey says the antigravity treadmill allows patients to begin weight bearing exercise sooner while protecting healing tissue because “we can unweight patients to as little as 20 percent of their body weight.”
+Physical Therapist Stephen Markey says the antigravity treadmill allows patients to begin weight bearing exercise sooner while protecting healing tissue because “we can unweight patients to as little as 20 percent of their body weight.”

 He says the treadmill can be beneficial for patients who have orthopedic and musculoskeletal injuries, post-surgical patients, athletes recovering from injuries, deconditioned patients with chronic conditions, and for those athletes that want to increase their training volumes while decreasing stress to their bodies.

 These benefits are real for Happy, who says the antigravity treadmill gave her the ability to run without pain.
 “Steve was able to closely evaluate my running form and helped me to make very specific adjustments to my foot strike and gait.
 The weightlessness of the treadmill and the stability it offered allowed me to practice those adjustments without fear of falling or re-injury.

 “My ultimate goal is to return to running, and this treadmill has been an incredible tool” in my recovery.
 Happy adds, “I honestly don’t know if I would have had the courage to return to running, and certainly not this quickly if I had not had the opportunity to use the antigravity treadmill.